v3.5 Smart features — schema diff & migrations, an editable ERD, JSONB & charts

 Understand any database in seconds

-pglens schema visualizer
+pglens — schema map

 Take the tour

 A full database client.
-None of the SQL.

 01